byterubpay/byterub-site/_posts/2019-03-16-logs-for-the-Community-meeting-held-on-2019-03-16.md

 **\<ErCiccione[m]>** In this case I think the consensus is more than clear and there isn't really much more to say.
 **\<ErCiccione[m]>** It's not just controversial, one person is in favor, an entire community it's not.
 As easy as that IMHO.
 **\<rehrar>** I say no, for the reason that we should set a precedent to compensate for people that will either be presenting or doing necessary work to make the conferences happen
-**\<dsc\_>** I feel the proposal is light on 'what does the Monero community get back in return' but I agree with Brandon Goodell's comment to merge it anyway and see how it goes.
+**\<dsc\_>** I feel the proposal is light on 'what does the ByteRub community get back in return' but I agree with Brandon Goodell's comment to merge it anyway and see how it goes.
 **\<rehrar>** all previous proposals were for these reasons, and it should not change.
 While there is no hard and fast rule for that, it gives the community the best bang for buck
 **\<midipoet>** regardless of what has gone on previously. and disregarding personal judgements of Xeagu. i have to be honest, and say that i don't understand where the value of this project is.
 It is literally ~$1000 for a conference 'report' plus some pictures.
 **\<sgp\_>** also fwiw in this case, the Konferenco proposal covered travel expenses for those who are speaking